bentoml/BentoML/docs/source/guides/helm.rst

 Custom Values
 =======

-Now, say you wanted to deploy `YataiService` with a a PostgreSQL DB instance within the cluster.
-We created a custom values file just for this reason.
-You can find it in `helm/YataiService/values/postgres.yaml`.
-Feel free to create your own custom values files to configure `YataiService` in a way that works for you/your company.
+To deploy a `YataiService` instance with a PostgreSQL DB instance within the cluster, developers can use the custom values found in `helm/YataiService/values.yaml`.
+If this doesn't match the your needs, feel free to create your own custom values files to configure `YataiService` in a way that works for you/your company.

-To tell Helm to use these custom values, we can do this
+To tell Helm to use these custom values,

 .. code-block:: bash